The Whitetail Deer

 Whitetail Deer

-The easiest way to recognize a whitetail (aka Virginia deer) is by looking for their soft white tail.
-When spooked, the whitetail will run and raise their tail as a signal to others that danger is in the area.
-Typically a whitetails neck, underside, ears, and parts of their face has this same white coloring.
+The easiest way to identify a whitetail (aka Virginia deer) is to look for its soft white-colored tail.
+When spooked by a predator, they will run while raising their tail as a signal to others that danger is in the area.
+Typically, a whitetail’s neck, underside, tail, ears and parts of its face possess the same white coloring (see image for an accurate photo of the whitetail).

-The body coat of a whitetail is typically a reddish-brown color that changes to the a grayish brown later in the year.
-Interesting enough, the hair on a whitetail deer is actually hollow.
-Their hollow hair gives them bouyancy in water, which is why they are capable swimmers.
+A whitetail’s body coat is typically a reddish-brown color that changes to more of a grayish brown later in the year.
+From afar, though, most people will simply say they look dark brown or tan.
+Interestingly enough, the hair on a whitetail deer is actually thick and hollow.
+Scientists believe the whitetail’s hollowed-out hair gives them more buoyancy in water, which is why they are such capable swimmers and able to reach speeds of 13 mph in the water!

 Albino Whitetail Deer

-Some whitetail deer, known as albinos, are born with a rare genetic abnormality (about 1 in 30,000) that makes them white from head to toe, except their pink nose, eyes, and ears.
+Some whitetail deer, known as albinos, are born with a rare genetic abnormality (about 1 in 30,000) that makes them white from head to toe, except for their pink nose, eyes and ears.
 The exact cause for their snow-white bodies is that they were born without body pigment.
+Hunters and wildlife watchers are oftentimes spooked when they notice one of these rare albino whitetail deer walking through the woods.

-The whitetail deer are found throughout the continental United States (except Nevada, Utah, and California), parts of Canada and parts of Central and South America.
-They are most commonly found east of the Rocky Mountains where their population thrives, but can still be found on the western side as well.
-The mule deer and blacktail deer are found more commonly west of the Rocky Mountains.
+Whitetail deer are found throughout the continental United States (except Nevada, Utah and California), parts of Canada and parts of Central and South America.
+They are most commonly found east of the Rocky Mountains where their population thrives, but small pockets of the species can still be found on the western side as well.
+On the other hand, the mule deer and blacktail deer are found more commonly west of the Rocky Mountains.

-Some countries, such as New Zealand, the Czech Republic, and Finland, have successfully introduced the whitetail into their ecosystems.
-Whitetail deer adapt well and have a high success rate when introduced into new areas.
+Some countries, such as New Zealand, the Czech Republic and Finland, have successfully introduced the whitetail into their ecosystems.
+Whitetail deer adapt well to a variety of environments and have a high success rate when introduced into new areas.
+Their adaptability, speed and alertness allow them to blend in with their surroundings.
+This is one of the reasons why some areas have such staggeringly high population numbers of whitetails.

-Most whitetail deer tend to live in thick wooded forests where they have cover and protection from natural predators.
-However, whitetail have adapted well to other environments, including open plains, prairies, and savannas.
-Whitetails will usually stay in an area of a one mile radius unless threatened, spooked, or lacking food or water.
+Most whitetail deer tend to live in thickly wooded forests where they are covered and protected against natural predators like wolves and boar.
+However, whitetail deer have adapted well to other environments, including open plains, prairies and savannas.
+They will usually stay in an area of a one-mile radius unless threatened, spooked, or lacking food or water.
+These elements will push the whitetail out of their “home” to look for seek a safer, more sustainable living environment.

-Whitetails are herbivores, meaning they only eat vegetation and plant-based material.
-Their diet consists of what's available for them to forage in their current environment.
-A normal diet for a whitetail would consist of green leafy plants in the spring and summer, and acorns, corn, and parts of trees in the winter.
+Like all other deer species, whitetails are herbivores, meaning they only eat vegetation and plant-based material.
+Their diet consists of what’s available for them to forage in their current surroundings.
+A normal diet for a whitetail may consist of green leafy plants in the spring and summer, and acorns, corn and parts of trees in the winter.

-Like other deer, whitetails are ruminants, meaning they have a four chamber stomach.
-Each chamber acts as its own stomach, serving a specific purpose of digesting the food before continuing to the next.
-This gives the whitetail the ability to digest things that people can't, such as poisonous mushrooms and twigs.
+Whitetails are ruminants, meaning they have multiple chambers in their stomach (four to be exact).
+Each chamber acts as its own stomach, serving the specific purpose of digesting the food before continuing to the next.
+This gives the whitetail the ability to digest things that people can’t, such as poisonous mushrooms and twigs.
+Instead of these items tearing up their digestive tract, each of their stomach chambers plays a role in helping to break it down.
+As a result, they can eat a wide range of foods from tough twigs to toxic plants.

-Whitetail deer usually mate in the months of October and November when females reach sexual maturation (usually between 1 to 2 years of age), also known as the "rut".
-This time of the year raises the bucks testosterone level, making them more excited and more active.
-They will grunt to communicate, mark their territory, and it's not uncommon for them to fight by charging at each other antlers first to gain mating rights with a nearby doe.
-When the doe gives birth, they generally give birth to one to three spotted baby deer known as "fawns".
-By the end of their first summer, the fawns will lose their spots.
+Whitetail deer usually mate in the months of October and November when females reach sexual maturation (usually between 1 to 2 years of age).
+Also known as the “rut,” this is a time of the year when bucks have raised testosterone levels, making them more excited and more active.
+They will grunt to communicate, mark their territory (peeing and scratching), and it’s not uncommon for them to fight by charging at each other with their antlers first to gain mating rights with a nearby doe.
+When the doe gives birth, they generally deliver to one to three spotted baby deer known as “fawns.”
+By the end of their first summer, the fawns will lose their spots and begin turning a full tan/brown color that adult whitetails possess.

 Whitetail Buck

-The male whitetail deer are known as "bucks" and the females are known as "does".
+The male whitetail deer are known as “bucks” and the females are known as “does.”
 The bucks will start growing antlers the first year they are born.
-They will grow one antler on each side of their skull, called "spikes".
+They will grow one antler on each side of their skull, called “spikes.”
 These antlers will fall off between late winter and early spring and larger, more complex antlers will begin to grow.
 This cycle continues, making the antlers grow larger each year.
-Whitetail doe's don't have antlers and will never produce them.
+Whitetail does don’t have antlers and will never produce them.
+You can learn more about deer antler growth and development here.

 Whitetail Deer Hunting

-Seen as inhumane by some people, it's important for the hunting community to keep the whitetail deer population regulated.
-Native Americans hunted the whitetail deer and depended on it as a major source of food, hide, and supplies.
-Since whitetails adapt and thrive so well, it's easy for them to consume all the resources in an area without the aid of hunters.
-This is common in areas such as New York, where firearm ownership is illegal.
+Seen as inhumane by some people, it’s important for the hunting community to keep the whitetail deer population regulated.
+Native Americans hunted the whitetail deer and depended on it as a major source of food, hide and supplies.
+Since whitetails adapt and thrive so well, it’s easy for them to consume all the resources in an area without the aid of hunters.
+This is common in areas such as New York, where firearm ownership is heavily regulated.
+In fact, it’s considered to have the toughest firearm laws of any state.